Discover the large and elusive Red-tailed Cuckoo Bee and its history, distribution and future in the North East.

 This post is an extract from version NHSN’s recent publication, Bumblebees of North East England.

-Non-members can pick-up a digital copy of the publication for just £4.00
+Members can view this issue now.
+Non-members can pick-up a digital copy of the publication for just £4.00.

 By Terry Coult, local naturalist